 At the same time, older collectors continue to downsize as they more to smaller homes and/or retirement communities.
 I suspect that many of them who had several examples of the postwar Lionel F3s in their collection -- and only now had room for one -- opted to keep the Santa Fe.
 It's the most colorful, the most popular, and in many ways, the most iconic Lionel postwar locomotive.
 By comparison, the NYC gray and white is rather drab.
 So to the vendor table it goes.

 The same, I think, might be true of the Southern F3s.
 Except that its paint scheme is a little more attractive.
 So perhaps that's why not as many showed up.
-But there were an exceptionally large number available this time around.
+But there was an exceptionally large number available this time around.

 Next: What we didn't see